 Powter is from British Columbia.
 When this hit #1 in the US, Powter became the first Canadian to top the US charts since Nickelback did it with "How You Remind Me

 Mitchell Froom, who previously worked with Elvis Costello, produced the album.

 This was the top selling digital download of 2006, proving that American Idol fans prefer downloading songs to buying CDs.
 Despite selling about 2 million downloads, the CD had not gone platinum by 2007.

-A cover version by Alvin And The Chipmunks returned this song to the Billboard Hot 100 in January 2008.
-The Chipmunks' version originally featured on the 2007 soundtrack album for the film Alvin And The Chipmunks and appeared on the soundtrack.
+A cover version by Alvin and the Chipmunks returned this song to the Billboard Hot 100 in January 2008 when it reached #67.
+The Chipmunks version was used in their 2007 film Alvin And The Chipmunks and appeared on the soundtrack.

 This was revealed to be the most played song in the UK over the last five years, in a survey announced in July 2008 by the British Performing Rights Society.
 The runner-up was Kelly Clarkson's "Because Of You

 " and in third place came James Blunt's "You're Beautiful